fabric8-analytics/fabric8-analytics-server/README.md

     $ find -name *.pyc -delete

-NOTE: Running the container based tests is likely to cause any already running local core API instance launched via Docker Compose to fall over due to changes in the SELinux labels on mounted volumes, and may also cause spurious test failures.
+_NOTE_: Running the container based tests is likely to cause any already running local core API instance launched via Docker Compose to fall over due to changes in the SELinux labels on mounted volumes, and may also cause spurious test failures.